 For this Power BI Slicer demonstration, we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+So, Please refer to Connect Power BI to SQL Server article to understand the Data Source.

 How to Create a Power BI Slicer

 In this example, we want to use Country as the Filter for this report.
 So, let me drag the Country from the Geography table to the Canvas.
-This will automatically create a Map for you.
+It will automatically create a Map for you.

 Create a Power Bi Slicer Approach 2

 First, click on the Slicer under the Visualization section.
 It automatically creates a Slicer with dummy data, as shown below.

 In order to add data to a Slicer, please drag and drop the filter field to the Fields section.
 Let me add Country to the Fields section.

 For the demo purpose, let me select the United States.
 From the screenshot below, you can see that the Stacked Column chart, Pie Chart, and Clustered Column charts are displaying the Sales for the united states.

 TIP: By default, you can only select One field (Country) at a time.
 For multiple select, you have to toggle Single Select option from On to Off in the format section.

 This time we selected the United Kingdom.
 From the screenshot below, you can see that the filter applied on all charts.